BY-LAWS OF THE PEARL RIVER BOARD OF TRADE, INC.

 Section Four — Judges of Elections

+The Nominating Committee shall supervise the election including counting of the ballots.
 The Nominating Committee shall act as Judges of the election.
-They shall have complete supervision of the election, including the auditing of the ballots.
+They shall have complete supervision of the election.
 The judges shall count all ballots, and report the results of the election immediately to the general membership.

 Section Two — Standing Committees

-Standing committees shall include the Finance Committee, Membership Committee, Communications Committee, Government Relations Committee, Technology Committee, Promotions and Events Committee.
+Standing committees shall include the Pearl River Day, Finance Committee, Membership Committee, Communications Committee, Government Relations Committee, Technology Committee, Promotions and Events Committee.

 Section Three — Additional Committees

-The President may form such additional standing committees or ad-hoc committees as deemed necessary to carry out the work of the Chamber.
-The chair of the committee shall discharge the committee when their work has been completed and their reports accepted, or when, in the opinion of the general membership, it is deemed wise to discontinue the committee.
+The President may form such additional standing committees as deemed necessary to carry out the work of the Chamber as long as approved by the Board of Directors.
+The chair of the committee shall discharge the committee when their work has been completed and their reports accepted, or when, by simple majority vote of the Board of Directors, it is deemed wise to discontinue the committee.

-Any member wishing to propose a By-Law amendment or repeal shall, with a member of the by-laws committee, prepare it as a motion.
+Any member wishing to propose a By-Law amendment or repeal shall prepare it as a motion.